WinterAxis/ESV-MD-Bible/The_Bible_esv/42_Luke/Luke_2.md

 And he went down with them and came to Nazareth and was submissive to them.
 And his mother treasured up all these things in her heart.

 ###### 52
-And Jesus increased in wisdom and in stature and in favor with God and man. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And Jesus increased in wisdom and in stature and in favor with God and man.

 ***